SC fixes Imran's plea seeking judicial inquiry into May 9 mayhem for hearing

 Other members of the bench included Justice Jamal Khan Mandokhail, Justice Muhammad Ali Mazhar, Justice Syed Hasan Azhar Rizvi, Justice Naeem Akhtar Afghan, and Justice Shahid Bilal Hassan.

-At the outset of the hearing, Justice Aminuddin inquired whether the government was genuinely interested in pursuing the petition against the former premier.
+Besides, Justice Aminuddin inquired whether the government was genuinely interested in pursuing the contempt petition against the former premier.

 Additional Attorney General (AAG) Amir Rehman replied that the federal government was serious about pursuing the contempt case against the incarcerated former premier, arguing that the PTI founder violated a court order during the long march on May 25, 2022.